snakeeater0x01/Cross_Site_Scripting_XSS/README.md

 There are three main types of XSS attacks.

 These are:
-- Reflected XSS, where the malicious script comes from the current HTTP request.
+- **Reflected XSS**, where the malicious script comes from the current HTTP request.
--Stored XSS, where the malicious script comes from the website's database.
+- **Stored XSS**, where the malicious script comes from the website's database.
-- DOM-based XSS, where the vulnerability exists in client-side code rather than server-side code.
+- **DOM-based XSS**, where the vulnerability exists in client-side code rather than server-side code.

 ***Reflected cross-site scripting***
 Reflected XSS is the simplest variety of cross-site scripting.
 It arises when an application receives data in an HTTP request and includes that data within the immediate response in an unsafe way.

 Here is a simple example of a reflected XSS vulnerability:

 ```